Clyfford Still, Color Field Painting, And Abstract Expressionism

 PH – 119 (1948) By Clyfford Still

-Clyfford Still’s way of panting is very different from other color field painters, particularly Mark Rothko and Barnett Newman.
+Clyfford Still’s way of painting differs significantly from other color field painters, particularly Mark Rothko and Barnett Newman.

 Clyfford Still said this about his art: